ryndrb/dota2bot/README.md

 # Dota 2 Bot Script

 This is a Dota 2 Bot Script based mostly on Beginner:AI by (dota2jmz@163.com).
 Some changes are based upon other existing bot scripts; personal use mostly; adding heroes.
 Trying to get use to the API and code base.
-It's not necessarily better than the origin script (due to Push/Defend logic/timings, can get cook early game), though this wins quite a lot against it when spectating (if no Sniper/Viper).
+It's not necessarily better than the origin script (due to Push/Defend logic/timings, can get cook early game), though this wins quite a lot against it when spectating (if no Sniper/Viper/Warlock).

+Might want to scale Push desire with core networths so that bots farm more and increase their CS, though it's only good if also going against this bot script.
+If matched against others, like Beginner:AI
+(or any aggresive logic), they might get out-pushed (since those will bring all 5 everytime), which will make this script defend all the time and cores not able farm (non-Turbo).
+Also, evasion and damage reduction items are just too good in bots games (since itemization isn't dynamic), so it's still lineup dependent.

+Worth noting that most of my testings are done thru Turbo Mode (Bots v Bots) and Hard difficulty (not Unfair).

 - ***Key Scripts***
     - BOT Experiment (by Furiospuppy)